 The WDO Policy implements the Water Shortage Contingency Plan that is required by the UWMP Act.
 Water Code Section 10652 states that CEQA does not apply to the preparation and adoption of plans developed to comply with the UWMP Act or to the implementation of actions to accomplish the requirements to reduce consumption during shortages consistent with the terms of a Shortage Plan.
 Therefore, this WDO Policy is not subject to environmental review under CEQA.

 BOARD/COMMISSION/COMMITTEE REVIEW AND RECOMMENDATIONS

-The City Council/Board of Public Utilities Liaison Meeting discussed the proposed WDO Policy and WDO Fee Study and provided input on October 5, 2021.
+On October 5, 2021, the City Council/Board of Public Utilities Liaison Meeting reviewed the draft WDO Policy, draft 2021WDO Fee Study, and draft WDO Fee Schedule and provided comments.